Mycenae: Late Bronze Age

+The Late Bronze Age (LBA) is known as the Late Helladic (LH) on mainland Greece, dated from around 1550-1200/1150 BC.

-In the absence of documents and objects that can be precisely dated, events at Mycenae can only be dated relatively within the constraints of Helladic chronology which relies on categorisation of stratified material objects, mainly pottery, within an agreed historical framework.
+In the absence of documents and objects that can be precisely dated, events at Mycenae can be dated only relatively within the constraints of Helladic chronology, which relies on categorisation of stratified material objects, mainly pottery, within an agreed historical framework.
 Mycenae developed into a major power during LHI (c.
 1550 – c.
 1450 BC) and is believed to have become the main centre of Aegean civilisation through the fifteenth century to the extent that the two hundred years from c.
 1400 BC to c.
 1200 BC (encompassing LHIIIA and LHIIIB) are known as the Mycenaean Age.
-The Minoan hegemony was ended c.
+The Minoan hegemony ended c.
 1450 and there is evidence that Knossos was occupied by Mycenaeans until it too was destroyed c.
 1370 BC.
-From then on, Mycenaean expansion throughout the Aegean was unhindered until the massive disruption of society in the first half of the twelfth century (LHIIIC) which ended Mycenaean civilisation and culminated in the destruction of Mycenae itself c.
+From then on, Mycenaean expansion throughout the Aegean was unhindered until the massive disruption of society in the first half of the twelfth century (LHIIIC), which ended Mycenaean civilisation and culminated in the destruction of Mycenae itself c.
 1150 BC.

 Late Helladic I (LHI; c.
 1550–c.
 1450 BC)

 Outside the partial circuit wall, Grave Circle B, named for its enclosing wall, contained ten cist graves in Middle Helladic style and several shaft graves, sunk more deeply, with interments resting in cists.
 Richer grave goods mark the burials as possibly regal.
 Mounds over the top contained broken drinking vessels and bones from a repast, testifying to a more than ordinary farewell.
 Stelae surmounted the mounds.

 A walled enclosure, Grave Circle A, included six more shaft graves, with nine female, eight male, and two juvenile interments.
-Grave goods were more costly than in Circle B. The presence of engraved and inlaid swords and daggers, with spear points and arrowheads, leave little doubt that warrior chieftains and their families were buried here.
-Some art objects obtained from the graves are the Silver Siege Rhyton, the Mask of Agamemnon, the Cup of Nestor, and weapons both votive and practical.
+Grave goods were more costly than in Circle B. The presence of engraved and inlaid swords and daggers, with spear points and arrowheads, leaves little doubt that warrior chieftains and their families were buried here.
+Some art objects obtained from the graves are the Silver Siege Rhyton, the Mask of Agamemnon, the Cup of Nestor and weapons both votive and practical.
 The chemical compositions of the silver objects indicate that the silver was sourced from several locations.

 Late Helladic II (LHII; c.
 1450–c.
 1400 BC)

 Alan Wace divided the nine tholos tombs of Mycenae into three groups of three, each based on architecture.
 His earliest – the Cyclopean Tomb, Epano Phournos, and the Tomb of Aegisthus – are dated to LHIIA.

 Burial in tholoi is seen as replacing burial in shaft graves.
 The care taken to preserve the shaft graves testifies that they were by then part of the royal heritage, the tombs of the ancestral heroes.
-Being more visible, the tholoi all had been plundered either in antiquity, or in later historic times.
+Being more visible, all the tholoi had been plundered either in antiquity or in later historic times.